CounsellorPrenuer/Ashok-Jetawat/replit.md

 - Gallery now showcases real photos: corporate training, school assemblies, outdoor gatherings, and seminar presentations
 - Added "Active member of:" section in About component displaying 7 professional organization memberships with transparent background logos (CSI, UCCI, INDIA, ISTD, IIIE, IIMM, JSG) arranged with all logos in one row and organization names in a separate row below
 - Enhanced Blog section with category-specific icons: Users icon for Leadership, Heart icon for Wellness, BookOpen icon for Education, all centered in gradient image areas with hover effects
+- Fixed FreeCallModal positioning to properly center on screen with scrollable container and vertical margins for better UX on all screen sizes

 **October 10, 2025**:
 - Implemented complete backend functionality with PostgreSQL schema for leads and bookings